DepTyCheck/goto-model/README.md

  }
  ```

- - A program's CFG can be viewed as a rooted tree with nested loops only
+- A program does not provide certain conditions for condjmps.